 pollInterval option to a query sets a time interval in milliseconds, on which the query will be refetched.
 In this case, Apollo will take care of refetching this query every twenty seconds, making sure that your UI is only 20 seconds out of date at any given moment.

 Generally, you shouldn’t have polling intervals that are very small, say, less than 10 seconds.
-If you have data that changes frequently and it needs to reflect in the UI immediately, you should use GraphQL subscriptions.
+This is an easy way to cause a lot of load on your server.
+If you have data that needs to reflect in the UI immediately, you should use GraphQL subscriptions.

 Building on our feedEntry example from above, we can make the

-score field update in realtime by adding a subscription to it:
+score field update in real time by adding a subscription for that field:

 In the example above, we keep the scores of all entries in the Feed component updated by making a subscription that lists all the ids of the feed entries currently displayed in the component.
 Every time a score is updated, the server will send a single response which contains an entry id and the new score.